centrahq/api-documentation/pages/05.api-references/01.api-intro/docs.md

 **From one developer to another, we’re here to help you!**

 Building an experience on Centra’s APIs?
-[E-mail partner support](mailto:support@centra.com) to get setup with real-time Slack support, or sign up for Centra Certified Developer Training.
+[Sign up to become a partner](https://centra.com/become-a-partner) in order to enter the certification path, be invited to webinars and get direct Slack channel support with Centra after you are certified.

 What are you waiting for?
 [Get in touch](https://www.centra.com/contact.html) to get going with Centra.